Written by

 Frequently Asked Questions

-You are eligible for substituted filing if you meet all of these conditions: you had only one employer during the year, you have no other sources of taxable income, and your spouse (if applicable) also meets these same qualifications.
+You are eligible for substituted filing if you meet all of these conditions: you had only one employer during the year, and you have no other sources of taxable income.

 The correct formula is: your Gross Annual Income minus your Mandatory Contributions (SSS, PhilHealth, Pag-IBIG) minus your Non-Taxable 13th Month Pay and Bonuses (up to a maximum of ₱90,000).

-No. For salaried employees, the personal exemptions were removed by the TRAIN Law and replaced with the higher ₱250,000 tax-free threshold.
-The 40% Optional Standard Deduction (OSD) is exclusively for self-employed individuals and professionals, not for salaried employees.
+No. Personal and additional exemptions were repealed by the TRAIN Law.
+They were replaced by the higher ₱250,000 annual tax-exempt threshold.
+Similarly, the 40% Optional Standard Deduction (OSD) is not available to employees; it is a benefit reserved strictly for self-employed individuals and professionals.